 About Chipotles…Way Before the Chain

 A chipotle ( chih-POHT-lay) is a smoked, dried ripe jalapeño chili pepper.
 The technique of smoke-drying jalapeños can be traced back to the early food preservation practices used in Mesoamerica, even prior to the Aztecs.
 The name comes from the Nahuatl word chīlpoctli, meaning “smoked chili”.
 I first learned about chipotles back in the 90’s watching the “Too Hot Tamales” cooking show on Food Network.
-The best!s I was intrigued by this mysterious spicy pepper that they seemed to be ubiquitous in their interpretation of Mexican cooking.
+I was intrigued by this mysterious spicy pepper that they seemed to be ubiquitous in their interpretation of Mexican cooking.
 As soon as I moved to California after college (where Mexican foods were way easier to find than in my New Jersey town) I sought them out at the market and quickly learned that I too was a chipotle chile fan.

 While Chipotles are sold whole or ground into powder, they are also commonly found canned in adobo – a sweet, tangy and very flavorful sauce.
 I love how it adds not only heat, but earthy depth and complexity to whatever I’m making – chili, flavored butter for corn, burgers.
 I rarely use more than 2 chilies and a few spoonfuls of sauce at time when I’m cooking, so store the remainder of a can in ziplock bag in my freezer.